front-matter/commonmeta-py/README.md

 | [BibTex](http://en.wikipedia.org/wiki/BibTeX)                                                    | bibtex        | application/x-bibtex                   | later | yes     |
 | [RIS](http://en.wikipedia.org/wiki/RIS_(file_format))                                            | ris           | application/x-research-info-systems    | later | yes     |

-_Planned_: we plan to implement this format for the first public release.
+_Planned_: we plan to implement this format for the v0.8 public release.
 _Later_: we plan to implement this format in a later release.

 ## Documentation